buckutt/Beta-Client/SPECS.md

 identifier.

 * Reflexion about offline/caching
 Use a safeMode parameter.
 If not enabled, every transaction must be written on the server to be accepted.
-Used with student cards (not writable cards).
+Used with buyer cards (not writable cards).
 If enabled, check for internet connection every X minutes.
 If connection is failing, switch to offline mode.
 Offline mode : write amount on card, and dates with transactions.
 Then store everything locally on devices.
 When connection is restored, push everything.
 May use RethinkDB to sync (replication auto activated)